bwdvolde/idea-properties-translation-plugin/README.md

 # Properties translation

 <!-- Plugin description -->
-Plugin for intellij IDEA that adds automated translation functionality to property files.
+Plugin for intellij IDEA that adds automated translation functionality to properties files.

+<!-- Plugin description end -->
-More specifically, it adds an intent action when hovering over the key of a property in a property file.
+More specifically, it adds an intent action when hovering over the key of a property in a properties file.
 When clicked, this action detects which languages are missing translations for that property and then adds missing translations using google translate.
-<!-- Plugin description end -->

 ## Usage